Allure Ragdolls

 The History of Ragdolls

-Ragdoll cats are one of the most beloved and recognizable breeds in the feline world, known for their striking blue eyes, silky fur, and gentle personalities.
-The story of this alluring breed begins in the 1960s in Riverside, California, where a breeder named Ann Baker laid the foundation for what would become the Ragdoll breed.
+Ragdolls are one of the most beloved and recognizable cat breeds in the world—famous for their striking blue eyes, luxurious coats, and sweet, laid-back personalities.
+But behind those soft purrs and plush fur is a fascinating origin story that began in the 1960s in Riverside, California, where a breeder named Ann Baker set out to create a cat like no other.

 The origin of Ragdolls traces back to a domestic long-haired white cat named Josephine.
 Josephine was a stray who lived near Ann Baker and had a unique temperament.
 After recovering from an accident, Josephine’s kittens were noted for their unusually docile and affectionate behavior.
-This led Ann Baker to believe that Josephine’s genetic makeup contributed to the traits that would later define the breed.
+Ann believed these traits were more than coincidence and began carefully breeding Josephine’s offspring with other cats that shared these desirable qualities.

 Traits That Captivated the World

-Ragdolls are a large breed, with males typically weighing between 15-20 pounds and females between 10-15 pounds.
-They have semi-long, silky coats that come in a variety of colors and patterns, including seal, blue, chocolate, lilac, red, and cream, with pointed, mitted, and bi-color variations.
+They’re a large, sturdy breed—with males typically weighing 15–20 pounds and females around 10–15 pounds—and their luxurious, silky coats come in a range of colors and patterns: seal, blue, chocolate, lilac, red, and cream, in pointed, mitted, and bi-color variations.

 Recognition and Popularity